-This policy applies to all staff, including the Senior Leadership Team, teachers, volunteers, trainee teachers, non-teaching staff, contractors and/or apprentices, working in or on behalf of the school.
-It provides information about the actions the school expects from all staff, it will be updated annually and known to everyone working in the school and the governing body.
-It will be available to parents on request and via our website.
+This policy applies to all individuals working in, or on behalf of The Swanage School, including staff (teaching, non-teaching, the Senior Leadership Team, trainee teachers and support staff), governors and trustees, volunteers, contractors, agency staff and apprentices, visitors and third-party providers (including sports coaches, external tutors and service providers) working in or on behalf of the school.
+It provides information about the actions the school expects from all staff, and reflects the school's commitment to safeguarding.
+It will be reviewed and updated annually (as a minimum).
+This Policy will be made available to everyone working in the school and the governing body.
+It will be available to parents on request and via the school's website.